ndp/ndp.github.io/_posts/2021-11-10-react-testing-example.md

 {% gist 24b0bbac24ba40d750e62fd30bf2c936 thing-api-service.js %}

-Now, to write a test, use `@testing-library/react` and it's pretty straightforward:
+Now, to write a test, use `@testing-library/react`, asserting that the data provided by the service shows up:

 {% gist 24b0bbac24ba40d750e62fd30bf2c936 Tile.test.jsx %}

-Then, to add a mocking, here is one way (there are several different ways that work):
+Then, to add in mocking.
+Here is one way (there are several different ways that work):

 {% gist 24b0bbac24ba40d750e62fd30bf2c936 Tile.with-mocking.test.jsx %}